Detailed setup

 aws_secret_access_key=xxx

-You will also need to set a default profile and region with the environment variables
+pragma of your project’s manifest, you may also set a (default) profile and region with the AWS_PROFILE

 Install Architect